ADHD Relationship Solutions: Action Guide For The Non-ADHD Neurotypical Partner

 A list actually offloads your memory and creates permanence outside of your heads.
 Writing it down will help your partner remember and avoid dropping out on his/her responsibilities.
 A list provides something objective and allows both of you a chance to prioritize and discuss tasks.
 This practice can also work to help you work together on projects rather than taking everything on yourself.

-Provide task deadlines, write things down, and be specific.
+Provide deadlines, put them in writing, and be specific.

 Time can be elusive to your partner with ADHD.
 The best way to stop nagging is to help your partner understand what he/she needs to follow through with the things they say they’ll do.
 An easy way to do this is by instituting a list.
-Lists solve for memory problems and help layout an order of operations – or sequence.
-A list externalizes thoughts and puts them out on paper and into the environment.
+Lists help with memory problems and can lay out an order of operations (sequence) to follow.
+This makes it easier to start a task.
+Instead of just the ingredients, this provides the recipe to bring it all together.
+In other words, a written list externalizes thoughts and puts them out on paper and into the environment.

 Too often list writing is offloaded to tech tools.
 With the tech age has come a tsunami of task management apps.
 Many times techy stuff appeals to ADHDer’s.
 Many people LOVE the novelty of a new app.
 And while apps can be pretty and fun, they may prove less effective than a good old piece of paper and pen.

 Encourage your ADHD partner to write things down on paper.
 You see, when you write, your brain is forced into a focus state.
 Writing wakes up the attention parts of your brain and it requires your partner to push thoughts through their pre-frontal cortex to put words onto paper.
 Although many people have let go of this ‘age-old’ practice of writing it down.
 If they’re struggling to remember and follow-through, try writing lists for a week or two and see if it helps.